dconlrn/dconlrn.github.io/fcbh.md

 - **BEGIN LOOP:**

 > - Consultant Check (A):
+> > Examples:
-> > - Examples of what this looks like.
+> > - Illustration of people.
+A person that represents a consultant.
 >
 > - Test and Revise (B):
-> > - Examples of what this looks like.
+> > Examples:
+> > - Evaluate generally overtime whether communites are using the audio bibles or not.
 >